 Are you unsure whether your Milk is shelf-stable or not?
 Consider how it was kept in the supermarket or grocery shop.
 If it was in the refrigerated compartment, it must be kept in the refrigerator.
 If not, it is shelf-stable and can be stored in the pantry.

 Whenever you’ve opened the bottle or container, make sure it’s always shut when not in use and that you return it to the fridge once you’ve poured yourself how much you need.

 And if you’ve ever pondered putting leftover Milk back into the carton or bottle, don’t do it.
 That’s a simple way to introduce bacteria into the Milk, potentially causing it to spoil early.

 If you know you’ll need to extend the shelf life of a bottle, place it in the far corner of one of the shelves rather than on the entrance.
 This keeps it in a relatively steady temperature environment, which helps the milk preserve quality slightly.

-Last option is to freeze your milk, you can use it for smoothies, ice coffee, frappuccino, and more.
+The last option is to freeze your Milk, you can use it for smoothies, iced coffee, frappuccino, and more.

 - The color was changed to yellowish.

 - It has a bumpy texture.